-If your screen matches the image, your stitch settings are successfully deleted.
+If your screen matches the image, your stitch settings have been successfully deleted.

-It is possible to edit all of the stitching at once, and simulate the result.
-But we can only do so for very simple clothes, so I will explain the procedure for normal clothes, from ‘Body’ → ’Sleeve’ → ’Collar’.
+It is possible to edit all of the stitching at once and then simulate the result.
+But we can only do so for very simple clothes, so I will explain the procedure for normal clothes.
+Looking at each part from ‘Body’ → ’Sleeve’ → ’Collar’.

 To edit the stitch settings, select the [Line stitching] tool.

 We will start from the front body part.
-Select the middle line at the right front body side.
+Select the middle line on the front right body panel.

-Next, select the middle line at the left front body side.
+Next, select the middle line on the front left body panel.
 Please refer to the GIF image.
-Once the stitch settings are complete, the line colours will match.
+Once the stitch settings are complete, the line colors will match.